kristofvl/Activate2/README.md

  - When using or citing the work, you should not imply endorsement by the author or the affirmer.

-## Step Detection and Walking Detection Consistsn of 4 Steps:
+## Step Detection and Walking Detection Consists of 4 Steps:

 1. Modules and Repository Import
 2. Class and Function Declarations